chhuang-one/sqxclib/doc/database-interface.md

 	// finalize derived structure of Sqdb
 	.final   = sqdb_xsql_final,

-	// open a database file or establish a connection to a Database server .open    = sqdb_xsql_open,
+	// open a database file or establish a connection to a database server .open    = sqdb_xsql_open,
 	// close a previously opened file or connection.
 	.close   = sqdb_xsql_close,